annotation/text-fabric/docs/Server/Kernel.md

             not show up.
             But if you condense to books, they will show up.

-    ??? note "withNodes=False"
-        Whether to include the node numbers into the formatted results.

     ??? note "linked=1"
         Which column in the results should be hyperlinked to online representations closest to the objects